Traditional Forms of Ganesha – (Forms in 2D)

 30. Yoga Ganapati

 Yoga Ganapati means Ganesha as a yogi.
-His knees strapped in a meditative pose, and he is absorbed in mantra japa.
-In this form his hands hold a yoga staff, sugar cane stalk, a noose and prayer beads.
+His knees are strapped in a meditative pose, and he is absorbed in Mantra Japa.
+In this form, his hands hold a yoga staff, a sugar cane stalk, a noose and prayer beads.
 Blue garments adorn his form which is like the colour of the morning sun.

 31. Durga Ganapati